duftcola-dev/Nodejs/Backend_Service_Template/config/README.md

 # Configuration folder

     - Configurations files are stored here.
-    - By default, the default.json configuration file is used.
+    - By default, the default.json configuration file is used if no NODE_ENV="" value is specified.
     - Which configuration file is used at run time deppends on the ENV variable NODE_ENV.
     - If NODE_ENV has no value then default.json is used.